SunsetFi/suntime-js/docs/03-type-coersion.md

 ## Scalars

-Scalars are sent in their native forms.
+Scalars are returned converted to their native forms.

 ### Objects